Skip to content

 Indexing of symbols

-This phase is intentionally early: it only depends on the parsed tree, not on linked references.
+This phase runs early on purpose: it depends only on the parsed tree, not on linked references.

 Computing scopes